A Two-Layer Blockchain Sharding Protocol Leveraging Safety and Liveness for Enhanced Performance: Analysis

 \subsection{Security Breaches}

 This section analyzes a possible equivocation of consensus associated with the design that leverages the liveness ($L$) and safety ($S$) of the shards.
-Indeed, The adversary cannot force the acceptance of a block containing incorrect information if the system only accepts a block when at least $(S\times M)+1$ nodes in a shard sized $M$ voted to accept it.
+Indeed, the adversary cannot force the acceptance of a block containing incorrect information if the system only accepts a block when at least $(S\times M)+1$ nodes (synchronous version) or at least $(\max(2L, S)\times M)+1$ nodes (partially synchronous version) in a shard sized $M$ voted to accept it.
 This is because the system only allows at most $S$ ratio of adversarial population in a shard (the probability for a shard to have more than $S$ ratio of adversarial population is negligible.)

-However, we prove in Lemma~\ref{llemma1} that synchronous shards with $S \geq \frac{1}{2}$ or partially synchronous shards with $S \geq \frac{1}{3}$ are unable to achieve consensus without the possibility of equivocation, which can lead to security breaches.
+However, we prove in Lem.~\ref{llemma1} that synchronous shards with $S \geq \frac{1}{2}$ or partially synchronous shards with $S \geq \frac{1}{3}$ are unable to achieve consensus without the possibility of equivocation, which can lead to security breaches.
 This issue also affects Reticulum because the process shards of Reticulum maintain $L=0\%$ and $S<100\%$.

 \begin{lemma} Synchronous shards with $S \geq \frac{1}{2}$ or partially synchronous shards with $S \geq \frac{1}{3}$ are unable to achieve consensus without the possibility of equivocation. \end{lemma}